Licensed practical nurse: Ontario

 Registered Nurses are expected to have a higher level of competency in the last three of these standards of practice than RPNs.

 In Alberta, LPN's have a greater scope of practice than most provinces.
-They can perform most tasks that an RN can do, however, the complexity of the patient's condition determines if the LPN is in charge of care, or collaborating on care with an RN.
+They can perform most tasks that an RN can do; however, the complexity of the patient's condition determines whether the LPN is in charge of care, or collaborating on care with an RN.
 In Ontario, RPNs are actively expanding their roles and scope of practice, modelling similarly to Alberta, with the exception that in Ontario, both RNs and RPNs are regulated by the same regulatory body.
 This model allows for both categories of nurses to be practising under the same guidelines and accountability models.
 In Canada, in home-care settings LPNs sometimes act as the liaison between the care provider and the local health authority, coordinating care.